socadk/design-practice-repository/artifact-templates/DPR-CRCCard.md

 CRC cards must be expressive, but also easy to understand:

-* Names should communicate what application/architecture are about
+* Names should communicate what application/architecture are about.
-    * Metaphors are good, but must be chosen wisely.
+    * Metaphors can make cards expressive and easy to remember, but must be chosen wisely.
 How will key stakeholders react to them?
     * Prefer strong semantics and domain-specific vocabulary, e.g. "Web Shop" over "Client".
     * A common naming scheme is `domain concept + architectural role/pattern`.
-* Value consistency (no contradictions) over completeness
+* Value consistency (no contradictions) over completeness.
     * Good component descriptions should be SMART (like goals and NFRs)
-    * Each outgoing collaboration relationship should correspond to an incoming one elsewhere in system or its context (service consumer and provider).
+    * Each outgoing collaboration relationship should correspond to an incoming one elsewhere and vice versa (a service consumer needs a provider).
+Look for it in other CRC cards or the API contracts of systems in the context of the one under construction.
     * Sunny day (happy path scenarios) and rainy days (error and edge cases) should be taken into account when assigning responsibilities.
-* Model on same level of detail on all cards and find a medium ground:
+* Model on same level of detail on all cards and find a medium ground.
     * Too precise specifications are hard to implement and change
     * Too vague ones do not add value, implementations are hard to integrate, and the resulting architecture is difficult to validate.

 ### Origins and Signs of Use
 <!-- From PLOPs and from AA-->
-The original CRC cards were invented by W. Cunningham, who also invented Wikis and Technical Debt metaphor, and published in his [OOPSLA 1989 paper](http://c2.com/doc/oopsla89/paper.html).
+The original CRC cards were invented by W. Cunningham (who, by the way, also invented Wikis and the Technical Debt metaphor), and published in his [OOPSLA 1989 paper](http://c2.com/doc/oopsla89/paper.html).
 They were used for object design and popularized in the Responsibility-Driven Design (RDD) method (@WirfsBrock:RDD:2002).

 On the architectural level, they are used in Volume 1 of the POSA book series (@Buschmann:1996).
-See this [blog post by M. Stal](http://stal.blogspot.ch/2006/12/architects-toolset-crc-cards.html) for background information and rationale.
+See this [blog post by M. Stal from 2006](http://stal.blogspot.ch/2006/12/architects-toolset-crc-cards.html) for background information and rationale.
 [O. Zimmermann](https://www.ifs.hsr.ch/Olaf-Zimmermann.11623.0.html?&L=4) has been using them this way in his "Application Architecture" lecture at HSR/OST since 2013; M. Keeling features them as Activity 13 in "Design It!" (@Keeling:2019).

-Usage is straightforward to spot; just look for the keywords "responsibilities" and "collaborations" (or "collaborators") and a table format that resembles the one introduced above (the section on candidate implementation technologies and known uses is optional). <!-- added by ZIO -->
+Usage is straightforward to spot; just look for the keywords "responsibilities" and "collaborations" (or "collaborators") and a table format that resembles the one introduced above (note that the section on candidate implementation technologies and known uses is optional).

 ### Related Artifacts and Practices (incl.
 Alternatives)
 <!--in DPR/OLAF and elsewhere-->

-Notes and comments in UML tools (and Structurizr) as well as plain text descriptions can be used alternatively.
+Notes and comments in UML tools (and Structurizr) as well as plain text descriptions can be used alternatively, or formatted in such a way that the responsibilities and collaborations come out clearly.

 Interface-Responsibility-Interactions (IRI) cards are a similar concept, but applied to interfaces @Pugh:2006.